SarahCreager/reading-note/class-04.md

 ```

 ## Layout
-CSS organizes HTML into boxes.
+CSS organizes HTML elements into boxes.
 Some elements are block-level and some are inline.

-When designing in CSS be mindful of the different screen sizes users will be interacting with your content on. fixed layouts do not change size with the size of the browser window

-liquid layouts stretch and shrink with the browser window.
+When designing in CSS, be mindful of the different screen sizes users will be viewing your content on. `Fiixed layouts` do not change size with the size of the browser window. `Liquid layouts` stretch and shrink with the browser window.

-`<div> elements are often used to help group items together for stylizing.
+`<div>` elements are often used to help group items together for stylizing in CSS.

 ## Functions